MpoMp/quarkus-prototype/adr/adr-3-modules.md

 _List the advantages of the decision here._

 - A single repository.
-- A single parent BOM.
-- Each submodule is free to use its own extensions.
+- Each module is free to use its own extensions.
 - We can host multiple applications in the same repository.

 ### Cons

 _List the disadvantages of the decision here._

-- Bit of extra Maven complexity.
+- Much duplication.